 Homemade ice cream cake can be made with store-bought ice cream, or you can use your homemade flavors in this recipe.
 The basic recipe calls for Vanilla ice cream and Chocolate ice cream.
 You can also use Vanilla Bean Ice Cream.
 Keep reading for more ice cream flavor options.

+We've also got a recipe for ice cream sandwich cake.
 For an Italian spin on this classic ice cream dessert, try making Semifreddo next.

 This is a Dairy Queen ice cream cake copycat recipe!
 It's got layers of chocolate and vanilla ice cream, sandwiching a sweet and gooey layer of chocolate fudge sauce with crunchy cookies.
 The chocolate crunchies are the best part of an ice cream cake!